Making Applesauce at Home – By Hand or KitchenAid

 On the flip side, if the apples are soft but the consistency seems too watery, you can take the cover off and let the steam out.
 Just make sure to keep stirring so it doesn’t burn.

 Once the apples are soft and mushy, you can take a potato masher and go to town on it.
-Once finished, you should have a nice batch of warm, chunky applesauce!
+Once finished, you should have a nice batch of warm, chunky applesauce that’s just the right consistency!

 For Smooth Applesauce (and less time)

-Technically, for smoother applesauce, you can go through all the steps described above and run it through a fine-mesh food grinder or an immersion blender when you’re done.
+Technically, for smoother applesauce, you can go through all the steps described above and run it through a fine-mesh food processor or an immersion blender to make an apple puree when you’re done.

 But if you have a KitchenAid mixer, you can cut that time in half!